Last chance to enter essay and video prize 2019

-Forestry students and young professionals have been urged to shape the future of the profession - and the planet - by entering Confor’s essay and video prize 2019.
+Forestry students and young professionals have been reminded to submit their last-miniute entries for Confor’s essay and video prize 2019.

-Entries are already coming in for the 2019 #TheFutureIsForestry competition, with prizes of £500, £250 and £100 for the top three essays AND the top three videos, is on Monday [October 14th].
+The deadline for #TheFutureIsForestry competition, with prizes of £500, £250 and £100 for the top three essays AND the top three videos, is on Monday [October 14th].

 The subject, for an essay of up to 1500 words and a video of 1-2 minutes, is: How can farmers and landowners be motivated to plant more trees to deliver a wide range of benefits, especially mitigating climate change?

 "We have had a number of entries in already and urge anyone writing an essay or making a video to act quickly and get it in," said Confor CEO Stuart Goodall.

 "We look forward to seeing all the entries at this crucial time for our sector.
 More and more expert studies are highlighting the enormous potential of tree planting to mitigate the damaging effects of climate change - and I am confident the next generation will grasp the nettle and find innovative and long-term solutions we need."

 The judging of the entries will start next week and winners will receive their prizes at an afternoon reception (4-6pm) at the Houses of Parliament on Tuesday, November 26th.